cisco-ie/telemetry/baseline/README.md

 The first dataset, baseline_no_anamaly.csv.gz, has an hour long run time in which no anomalies were injected and no application traffic is running.
 The only traffic that will be seen on this data sets is associated with streaming telemetry as well as control and singling traffic for the various protocols in the network.

-The second dataset, baseline_noanomaly_500Gbps.csv.gz, has an hour long run time with no anomalies with application traffic running bidirectionally across the fabric at an aggregate rate of 500Gbps.
+The second dataset, baseline_no_anomaly_500Gbps.csv.gz, has an hour long run time with no anomalies with application traffic running bidirectionally across the fabric at an aggregate rate of 500Gbps.

+### Files ###

+baseline_header.txt                     header of .csv files with column numbers baseline_header_definitions.docx        definitions of each header column baseline_header_definitions.pdf baseline_no_anomaly.csv.gz              network data without anomalies baseline_no_anomaly_500Gbps.csv.gz      hour long run of network data without anomalies